Virus deaths in Russia hit record for third time this month

 Russian media have reported long lines of ambulances once again forming in front of hospitals in St. Petersburg, the country’s second-largest city, and a desperate ambulance crew in the city of Vladimir 180 kilometers (about 110 miles) east of Moscow driving a COVID-19 patient to a local government building after failing to find a hospital bed for her.

 Officials have blamed low vaccine uptake.
+Commenting on the record deaths reported on Tuesday, Kremlin spokesman Dmitry Peskov said that the “main cause” of the surge in fatalities was “the insufficient level of vaccination.”

+“The virus is becoming angrier, and the level of vaccination is insufficient.
+And as a rule, those who haven’t been vaccinated get seriously ill and, unfortunately, die,” Peskov told reporters Tuesday.

 As of last week, 33.5% of Russia’s 146-million population have received at least one shot of a coronavirus vaccine, and just 27.4% have been fully vaccinated.

+According to Gogov.ru, a independent website that tracks vaccinations in Russia, immunization rates are down to the level of April, after spiking between June and August, when dozens of Russian regions made shots mandatory for certain groups of people.
+The website estimates that about 129,000 people a day get their first shots, and a total of some 244,000 first and second shots a day is being administered in Russia at the moment.

-Kremlin spokesman Dmitry Peskov attributed the slow pace of the immunization drive to “an insufficiently active campaign explaining that there are no alternatives” to vaccination.
+Peskov has attributed the slow pace of the immunization drive to “an insufficiently active campaign explaining that there are no alternatives” to vaccination.

 Despite the soaring infections, officials in Moscow on Monday announced the closure of the largest vaccination point in the Russian capital in Gostiny Dvor, a huge exhibition space, in order to be able to hold “cultural events” there.

-Moscow Mayor Sergei Sobyanin promised to start offering free rapid coronavirus tests in malls and government services centers.
+At the same time, Moscow Mayor Sergei Sobyanin promised to start offering free rapid coronavirus tests in malls and government services centers.
 Daily new infections in the Russian capital nearly quadrupled over the past month, rising from about 1,100 in early September to about 4,000 this week.

+In another confusing message, some Russian news outlets alerted Monday that the head of country’s public health agency Rospotrebnadzor Anna Popova banned all mass events in light of the surge, only to correct themselves later that Popova in fact didn’t announce any new restrictions, but was rather talking about the ones already in place that prohibit public events for more than 3,000 people.

 In all, Russia’s coronavirus task force has reported over 7.6 million confirmed cases and nearly 212,000 deaths.
 However, reports by Russia’s state statistical service Rosstat that tally coronavirus-linked deaths retroactively reveal much higher mortality numbers.